Reviving the walled garden

 The last tenant at The Weir was Victor Morris, he came to reside at The Weir after the death of his former boss Roger Parr.
 Parr’s wish was that Victor stayed on at The New Weir after his death after many years serving him as not only a faithful chauffeur but a dear friend too.
 During his time here the walled garden yielded too much produce for him alone and eventually the garden was neglected due to wasted upkeep and cost.
 Fallen into a poor state, the walled garden was out of use for many years until the National Trust decided to revive the garden back into a functioning space in 2009.

 The team spent the first year rigorously clearing the wilderness, pulling weeds and burning the excess.
-One holly hedge on the south boundary was chopped down from an impressive 20ft to 3ft.
+One holly hedge on the south boundary was chopped down from an impressive 20 foot to 3 foot.
 The next challenge was to establish the original pathways.
 Using Ordinance Survey maps, the previous layout was rediscovered and the team created the first of the herbaceous borders on the north and west walls.

 A year later in 2010, three more blocks of vegetable beds were restored, more paths were reinstated and more intricate plant borders were introduced.